 “I’ve always loved betting and was a sports fan, but my route to real gambling was through the 5 card poker I was into in those days.
 A friend of mine, also a poker player, kindly offered to introduce me (he chuckles) to backgammon at $ 10 per point.
 Luckily for me, like the Rain Man hero, I felt a natural inclination for this game, and it seemed so obvious that I quickly began to make progress. ”

 Backgammon has its roots in games that are over 5000 years old.
 It’s a mixture of both skill and luck – through rolling two dice.
 The game is based on the ability for any player to double their bets at any time.
 If the opponent rejects the doubling, then the game will continue with the initial bet.
 If the player agrees to double the bet, then the “doubling cube” goes to him, and therefore the right to be the first to offer the next doubling of the game.
+The articles in Parimatch Blog will tell you more information about how to place bets.
 Doubling can be performed an unlimited number of times ad infinitum.
 The key to playing is understanding under what circumstances to accept or reject doubling.
 This decision actually indicates how you assess your chances of making a profit in this situation.
 The same happens with any other gambling game.
 Which of the two options is more beneficial?
 It is no surprise that gambling professionals achieve excellent results in backgammon and vice versa.

 “Backgammon is 100% a game of chance.
 It’s like poker.
 People can go crazy about doubling and doubling again, but I want to say that this opportunity attracts a huge number of professional players.
 I got to know many of these people, and during my career as a backgammon tournament organizer, I paid out perhaps about $ 40 million in prize money (derived from entry fees).